dotnet/csharplang/proposals/generic-ref-struct.md

 }
 ```

 At the implementation all type parameters having the `where T : ref struct` annotation are treated as if the type is a `ref struct`.
-Most importantly it has all of the limitations that would be expected from a `ref struct`.
+This means the type parameter has all of the limitations that would be expected a `ref struct` type.
 For example:

 - Instances of `T` cannot be boxed or appear on the heap
 - Instances of `T` can only appear as fields inside a `ref struct`